Building a REST Service with Scala

 }

 • retrieved using specified search parameters.
-List of customers that match given parameters returned.
+List of customers that match the given parameters returned.

 db.withSession {